SmaTrig 2.1 - The improved2 smart 15-in-1 trigger

 The dashed lines must align with the edges of the enclosure.
 Double check the symmetry and then copy the centers of the holes to the enclosure with a sharp device.
 Now drill the holes as precise as possible.
 Use a drill stand if possible.
 The bigger the holes, the higher the tolerance to misalignment.
 Too big holes look bad.
 The drill aid is a hit-and-miss thing, so be prepared to use a file to make everything fit.
 Now insert the PCB into the enclosure.
 The PCB fits very tightly.
 Use a screw driver to push the spindle of the rotary switch into the hole.
 Proceed as shown in the pictures below.
 Inserting the no-spindle version is easier.
 Now the label (and the knob) can be attached.
 You will find the label in the documentation ready for printing (1:1).

-The controller was programmed in C. The hex and the eep (EEPROM) file
+The controller was programmed in C. The hex and the eep (EEPROM) files

 necessary for programming the AVR can be found in the download section.

 Use the programming pads on the edge of the PCB to transfer the code.
-I used an i
+Their

 new ATmega88PA chips with older versions of avrdude.